How can I have Chlamydia when he doesn't?

 Me and my partner have been together for 5 months now.
 I have just recently been tested positive for an STI (chlamydia).
 My partner and I have never used condoms because I am on the pill.
 My partner went and got himself tested and his results came back negative.
 How is that possible?

-If you had a partner before him for oral, vaginal or anal sex, that could be who you got it from and your current partner managed not to contract it from you, or contracted it so recently that he isn't testing positive yet.
+If you had a partner before him for oral, vaginal or anal sex, that could be who you got it from and your current partner managed not to contract it from you (now or yet), or contracted it so recently that he isn't testing positive yet.
 Or, your current partner's test wasn't accurate, or he said he got tested and truly did not.
 Any of those things are the biggest possibilities of what's up here.

-The general rule with Chlamydia is this: when your doctor prescribes you a treatment, they ask for your partner's name and give you a prescription for them as well.
-In other words, if you know you have only had one partner when you contracted the infection, it is that partner who has the infection, and there's no need for testing. regardless, since you have been with this partner while you've had the infection, he should be treated, so call into your healthcare provider to get him that treatment.
-And if you had not had a screening before this partner and had a partner before him, then you'll want to phone that partner -- or you can use an anonymous notification service like INspot -- to inform him about the STI so he can be treated.
+A typical practice in healthcare with Chlamydia is this: when your doctor prescribes you a treatment, they ask for your partner's name and give you a prescription for him as well.
+In other words, if you know you have only had one partner when you contracted the infection, it is that partner who has the infection, and there's no need for testing.
+Regardless, since you have been with this partner while you've had the infection, he should be treated, so call into your healthcare provider to get him that treatment.
+And if you had not had a screening before this partner and had a partner or partners before him, then you'll want to phone those people -- or you can use an anonymous notification service -- to inform them about the STI so they can be treated.

 Either way, it's time for the two of you to use safer sex practices for at least the next six months, including condom use.

 Obviously, if you did not have any other partners before this or while you were with your current partner, and you and your partner both had negative screenings before becoming sexually active, you're also going to want to talk if you had the idea both of you were being monogamous.
-If your partner transmitted Chlamydia to you -- it can't be transmitted other than sexually -- then you may need to deal with the fact that he was not monogamous.
+If your partner transmitted Chlamydia to you when he did really test negative for it before now -- it can't be transmitted other than sexually -- then you may need to deal with the fact that he may not have been not monogamous.
+I recognize that's not pleasant or easy, but it does happen frequently enough that people dishonor monogamy agreements, and when it happens, it is best addressed and dealt with, both in terms of your health and safer sex practices as well as for the health of your relationship.

 Here are some links to help get you started: